the-programmer-dude/cv/README.md

 # Problems

--- Responsive only for computer, laptop and tablets
+-- Responsive only for computer and laptops
 -- Images take too long to load sometiemes